-Exercise and being involved in any form of physical activity is an important factor for us to stay fit and healthy.
+Exercise and being involved in any form of physical activity is an important factor in staying fit and healthy.
 However, there are instances where exercising can become a trigger for asthma.

 Exercising that results in a temporary narrowing of the airways are referred to as Exercise-Induced Asthma.
 The good news is that people with asthma do not have to stop or restrict any physical activity as long as they have proper control and apply careful management of their condition.

 What is Exercised-Induced Asthma?

 Exercise-induced asthma (EIA) occurs when your airways get smaller or narrowed down during exercise, making it hard for you to breathe.
 It is followed by having standard asthma symptoms such as coughing, wheezing, and shortness of breath during or after physical activity.

 Take note that about 90% of people with existing asthma can experience EIA during and after exercise, but people without asthma can get it too.
 Around 10% of people without pre-existing asthma may suffer from EIA at some point.

 Anyone can get exercise-induced asthma, including small children, teenagers, and adults.

 As you exercise, your breathing becomes faster and deeper due to an increase in oxygen demands in your body.
 Your standard response is to inhale through the mouth, which can cause the air to be drier and cooler than when breathing through the nose.
 The dry and cold air can trigger airway narrowing or bronchoconstriction.